- Campus Ministry

 The following is a listing of the crime prevention programs practiced by Regis College:

-- Personal Safety Escort Program – provides personal safety escorts for persons walking from one point on campus to another point whenever personal safety is a concern.
+- Personal Safety Escort Program - provides personal safety escorts for individuals walking from one point on campus to another point whenever personal safety is a concern.

 - New Student Orientation - Campus Police staff present crime awareness and prevention information as part of the college formal orientation programs for new students.